F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

    - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`.

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:

-   The Package Management LX tab will not show up in the user interface unless you have previously...

 #.
 Be sure to see the known issues on GitHub (https://github.com/F5Networks/f5-telemetry/issues)  and :doc:`tips-warnings` pages to review any known issues and other important information before you attempt to use Telemetry.
 #.
 Provide authorization (basic auth) to the BIG-IP system:

    - If using a RESTful API client like Postman, in the :guilabel:`Authorization` tab, type the user name and password for a BIG-IP user account with Administrator permissions.